cjharris2008/pdsnd_github/README.md

 3. Pandas

 ### Disclaimer
-Project material was provided as UDACITY as part of their Data Science with Python curriculum.
+Project material was provided by UDACITY as part of their Data Science with Python curriculum.

 ### Credits
 Big thanks to UDACITY, their instructor, and the Programming for Data Science with Python course curriculum!